jmrnilsson/MinMQ/README.md

 ## Setup
+**NOTE:** Linux/OSX may have to add sudo some of the Docker commands.

 FASTER allocates disk preemptively.
 Around 1.1 GB is used per default.
 Consequently a large docker volume, or path on disk that comfortably can allocate more than 1.1GB have to be assigned, preferably an SSD.